learnbyexample/Perl_intro/Introduction.md

 * Examples presented here is for Perl version 5.22.1 and uses **bash** shell
 * It is assumed that you are familiar with command line.
 If not, check out [ryanstutorials - linuxtutorial](https://ryanstutorials.net/linuxtutorial/) and [this curated list](https://github.com/learnbyexample/scripting_course/blob/master/Linux_curated_resources.md)
-* You can also try running Perl code online, for ex: [tutorialspoint - Execute Perl Online](https://www.tutorialspoint.com/execute_perl_online.php)
+* You can also try running Perl code online, for ex: [perltuts](http://dev.perltuts.com/try)

 <br>